coracle-social/coracle/ROADMAP.md

   - [ ] Show all images in preview as slideshow or something
   - [ ] Extract nostr: links and bech32 entities, hover
   - [ ] Linkify topics
+  - [ ] Fix extra newlines when composing
 - [ ] Multiplexer
   - [ ] Announce multiplextr, paravel, coracle update w/url
   - [ ] Write NIP to support proxies.
 Update COUNT NIP to mention how proxies are a good use case for COUNT